marijndegen/2.redux-create-react-app-easy-guide/README.md

 3. cd redux
 4. Create a file store.ts and fill it with this content:
 ```
+import { combineReducers, configureStore } from "@reduxjs/toolkit";
-import { configureStore, combineReducers } from "@reduxjs/toolkit";
+import type { PreloadedState } from "@reduxjs/toolkit";

+import userReducer from "../features/users/userSlice";
 import { TypedUseSelectorHook, useDispatch, useSelector } from "react-redux";

-import mySlice from "./mySlice";
+// Create the root reducer separately so we can extract the RootState type
 const rootReducer = combineReducers({
-  mySlice,
-  // Your other reducers here
+  user: userReducer,
 });

 export const setupStore = (preloadedState?: PreloadedState<RootState>) => {